 The applauses repeat again and again, not so much to praise the merit of the volunteers, but to express the joviality of their spirits.
 These simple people understand that the fulfillment of duty does not need to be rewarded.
 The sea of palm hats stirs cheerfully under the rays of an amiable sun.
 The women display their satisfaction, cleaning the clothing taken from the shops.
 For the time being, the kids suspend their frolicking, because they all have furious bellyaches from stuffing themselves so fully.
 Convoys of parrots fly joyfully above the crowd, leaving an impression of openness, of freshness of health, of youthfulness, of spring.
 All dawns are beautiful, why shouldn't this dawn of Liberty and Justice be beautiful as well?

 The conclusion of yesterday's meetings were postponed until today at two in the afternoon.
-The volunteer commissioners are all present.
-Not one is missing.
-All carry exact data about the number of residents in the city, as well as the existence of food and the other articles contained within the shops and grocery stores.
+The volunteer commissioners sounds produced by striking all kinds of objects against each other.